-The Committee also determined and implemented a review plan of the main risks of the Group.
+The Committee also approves and implements, on an annual basis, a review plan of the main risks of the Group and of certain specific risks that the Committee determines.

-It examined the work to be performed by the statutory auditors in the scope of their audit on the 2010 financial statements and approved their fee estimates for this work.
-In compliance with the Audit Committee's procedures providing for its prior approval of non-audit services provided by the members of our auditors' network, the Audit Committee reviewed the services so performed in 2010 and approved them as necessary.
+The Committee examined the work to be performed by the statutory auditors in the scope of their audit on the 2011 financial statements and approved their fee estimates for this work.
+In compliance with the Committee's procedures for its prior approval of non-audit services provided by the members of our auditors' network, the Committee reviewed such services performed in 2011 and approved them as necessary.

-The Audit Committee reviewed the activities of the internal audit team, which acts on the basis of a plan established by the Executive Committee and presented to the Audit Committee.
-This plan is established in light of perceived operational and financial risks and with the goal of systematically reviewing the major entities of each business division every three years.
+The Committee reviewed the activities of the internal audit team, which acts according to a plan established by the Executive Committee and presented to the Committee.
+This plan is established in light of perceived operational and financial risks with the goal of systematically reviewing the major entities of each business division every three years.

-The Audit Committee was also kept regularly informed on the development of the assessment of internal control procedures pursuant to section 404 of the Sarbanes-Oxley Act and of the results thereof.
+The Committee was also kept regularly informed on the assessment of internal control procedures pursuant to section 404 of the Sarbanes-Oxley Act and of the results thereof.
 The external auditors and the internal audit presented their respective conclusions.

-The Audit Committee also follows the evolution of the Group's legal perimeter and, in particular the rationalization program of Group legal structures.
+The Committee also followed the evolution of the Group's legal perimeter and, in particular the rationalization program for the Group's legal structures.

-Furthermore, it carried out at year end a detailed review of the multi-client library and was regularly kept informed of the Group's situation with respect to cash, debt, cash flow forecasts and Group's hedging policy.
+In addition, at year end the Committee carried out a detailed review of the multi-client library and was regularly kept informed of the Group's situation with respect to cash, debt, cash flow forecasts and the Group's hedging policy.